AynAhmed/Snap-Fit/README.md

 -   Chart.js
 -   Devise ( User Auth)

-## Getting Started:
+## visual tutorial:
-To get started with Snap Fit, simply [visual tutorial](https://youtu.be/7Nb-N5wHuVI) and sign up for an account.
+To get a look at Snap Fit, visit the [visual tutorial](https://youtu.be/7Nb-N5wHuVI) and watch a walk through.
+You can also clone this repo and view it on your local machine.
 Once logged in, you can begin tracking your workouts and meals effortlessly.

 ## User Guide